Home | About USIG | What's New | Events

 The United States and the French Republic have signed two double tax treaties:

-Article 10 of the convention on estates, inheritances, and gifts provides entities transferring funds to a French organization an exemption from the U.S. federal gift tax and estate tax if the recipient would otherwise qualify as tax-exempt U.S. organization.
+Article 10 of the Convention on Estates, Inheritances, and Gifts provides entities transferring funds to a French organization an exemption from the U.S. federal gift tax and estate tax if the recipient would otherwise qualify as tax-exempt U.S. Organization.

 VI.
 Knowledgeable Contacts

-Philippe-Henri DUTHEIL: philippe-henri.dutheil@ey-avocats.com
+Philippe-Henri DUTHEIL:

 Footnotes

 [1] This Note does not address the legal issues regarding the establishment of associations and foundations in the regions of Alsace and Moselle, which are governed by a German-derived civil code.
-However, all other legislation, including that concerning NGO operations and taxation, is in force in these two regions.
+However, all other legislation, including that concerning NPO operations and taxation, is in force in these two regions.

 [2] Informal associations (i.e., those operating without the creation of a legal entity) are not covered in this Note.
 Associations that exist as a separate legal entity are technically called “declared associations” under French law, but for purposes of this Note they are simply referred to as “associations.”